mariyam184184khan-web/azureml-end-to-end-project/README.md

 # End-to-End Machine Learning Project using Azure ML Studio – Diabetes Prediction

 ## Project Overview
-This project implements a complete **end-to-end machine learning workflow using Azure Machine Learning Studio**.
+This project demonstrates a complete **end-to-end machine learning workflow using Azure Machine Learning Studio**.
-It covers the entire ML lifecycle including **workspace creation, dataset management, automated model training using AutoML, pipeline orchestration using Designer, compute cluster configuration, and deployment to a real-time online endpoint**.
+It covers the full ML lifecycle, including **workspace creation, dataset registration, automated model training using AutoML, pipeline orchestration using Azure ML Designer, compute cluster configuration, and deployment of a real-time inference endpoint**.

-The solution predicts diabetes outcomes using the **Pima Indians Diabetes Dataset** and demonstrates enterprise-ready ML practices using Azure-native tools.
+The solution predicts diabetes outcomes using the **Pima Indians Diabetes Dataset** and showcases practical, enterprise-aligned machine learning practices using Azure-native tools.

 ---

 ## Problem Statement
-To design, train, and deploy a scalable machine learning solution that predicts whether a patient is diabetic based on clinical attributes, using Azure ML Studio and best practices for cloud-based machine learning workflows.
+To design, train, and deploy a scalable machine learning solution that predicts whether a patient is diabetic based on clinical attributes, using Azure Machine Learning Studio and cloud-based ML best practices.

 ---